slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The stock market is the only market where things go on sale and all the customers run out of the store."
 -- cullenroche@x*

+> *"Never take investment advice from someone who has to work for a living."
+-- Nassim Taleb*